web3/web3.js/docs/docs/guides/wallet/index.md

 }

 ```
-### import a private key and sign a transaction with the web3 package
+### Import a private key and sign a transaction with the web3 package

 ``` ts
 import Web3 from 'web3';